 In the meantime, I show up.
 I show up to events held at different churches and communities of faith, not all the time, but on occasion.
 I show up in hopes that presence is important, and know that if I don't occasionally show up, things will probably not change.

-how to be both hopeful and realistic at the same time.
+Today I'm wondering how to be both hopeful and realistic at the same time.